 To use your veggie powder, simply scoop a tablespoon into your scrambled eggs.
 Toss potatoes or beats with a bit of good quality fat and a spoonful or two of the powder and roast them.
 Whisk it into soups and stews, along with some homemade bouillon.
 And green smoothie zealots, might enjoy a bit blended up with their kefir, greens and coconut oil.

-Super Green Veggie Powder
+Super Green Veggie Powder Recipe

 - 3 medium leeks (sliced thin)

-- 1 medium yellow onion (peeled and sliced thin)
+- 1 yellow onion (sliced thin)

 - 1 bunch flat-leaf parsley